A Quality Faculty

 JD Greear

-Visiting Professor of Christian Leadership and Disciple Making
+Visiting Professor of Evangelism and Missions

 BA, MDiv, PhD